Are dead or decomposing bodies dangerous?

 Despite what you may believe, or what pop culture may have told you, the dead body is not dangerous!
 Even a decomposing body (which, let’s face it, is not altogether pleasant) is safe.
 The bacteria involved in decomposition are not the same bacteria that cause disease.
 Even maggots and insects present no threat to public health.

-I talk you through it in one of my favorite Ask a Mortician episodes– Are Dead Bodies Dangerous?
+Caitlin talks you through it this Ask a Mortician episode, Are Dead Bodies Dangerous?

 But what if the decomposing body had an infectious disease?